-Pigeon Point's first-order Fresnel lens is still in place but is lighted only occasionally to commemorate the anniversary of its first light which occurred at sunset, November 15, 1872.
-The tower is still an active U.S. Coast Guard navigation aid but now uses an automated, 24-inch Aero Beacon.
+Pigeon Point's first-order Fresnel lens is still on the property but is temporarily housed at ground level until the tower can be repaired.
+The tower is still an active U.S. Coast Guard navigation aid but now uses an automated beacon.

 What You Can Do at Pigeon Point Lighthouse

-For many years, a the commemorative lighting was done on or around November 15.
+For many years, the commemorative lighting was done on or around November 15.
 Hundreds of photographers gathered to take its picture.
-I was one of them several years ago.
-Unfortunately, by the time the light was turned on, it was too dark to get that striking image I had imagined.
 During repair work, this event has been put on hold, and you should check with the lighthouse before you try to go.

 Pigeon Point Lighthouse's Fascinating History

-The Fresnel lens is a first order lens, the largest size made.
-It is almost 8 feet tall and weighs one ton. it was used at the old Cape Hatteras Lighthouse in North Carolina until the Civil War ended.
+The Fresnel lens is a first-order lens, the largest size of lens made.
+It was used at the old Cape Hatteras Lighthouse in North Carolina until the Civil War ended.
 Pigeon Point's identifying lighting pattern was one flash every ten seconds.

 Visiting Pigeon Point Lighthouse

 You can't sleep in the tower, but the old keepers' housing is now a hostel run by Hostelling International where you can rent dorm-style rooms and private rooms.
 They also have a cliffside hot tub that is popular at sunset.

 Pigeon Point Lighthouse is at 210 Pigeon Point Road, Highway 1, Pescadero, CA. You can get more details, current hours and an event schedule at the Pigeon Point Lighthouse website.